 Subpart A. Security.
-Users shall employ appropriate security practices, including the appropriate use of secure facsimiles or encryption or encoding devices, when electronically transmitting data that is not public.
+Users shall employ reasonable physical and technological security measures to protect system records in all phases of handling.
+This may include, but is not limited to, the appropriate use of secure facsimiles or encryption or encoding devices when electronically transmitting data that is not public.

 Subpart B. Privacy.
-Data transmitted via System information technology are not guaranteed to be private.
+Data transmitted via system information technology are not guaranteed to be private (Board Policy 5.23 - Security and Privacy of Information Resources).
 Deletion of a message or file may not fully eliminate the data from the system.

 Subpart C. Right to employ security measures.
-The System reserves the right to employ security measures, including but not limited to the right to monitor any use of System information technology, including those used for personal purposes.
-Users have no expectation of privacy for any use of System technology resources, except as provided under federal wire tap regulations (21 U.S.C. sections 2701-2711).
+The system reserves the right to employ security measures, including but not limited to, the right to monitor any use of system information technology, including those used in part for personal purposes.
+Users have no expectation of privacy for any use of system technology resources, except as provided under federal wire tap regulations (21 U.S.C.
+Sections 2701-2711).

-The System does not routinely monitor individual usage of its information technology resources.
-Normal operation and maintenance of System information technology require the backup and caching of data and communications, the logging of activity, the monitoring of general usage patterns and other activities that are necessary for such services.
+The system does not routinely monitor individual usage of its information technology resources.
+Normal operation and maintenance of system information technology requires the backup and caching of data and communications, the logging of activity, the monitoring of general usage patterns and other activities that are necessary for such services.
 When violations are suspected, appropriate steps shall be taken to investigate and take corrective action or other actions as warranted.
-System officials may access data on System information technology, without notice, for other business purposes including, but not limited to, retrieving business-related information, re-routing or disposing of undeliverable mail; or responding to requests for information permitted by law.
+System officials may access data on system information technology, without notice, for other business purposes including, but not limited to, retrieving business-related information; re-routing or disposing of undeliverable mail; or responding to requests for information permitted by law.